TUDelft-books/CSBB-textbook/book/Quarter1/Week1_4.md

 ```{figure} ../images/week4.jpeg
 :name: week4image
 ```
-# Week 4: Exploring Questions
+# Week 1.4: Exploring Questions

 -   Science Spotlight

--   Lecture: <a href=#lecture-reflection---what-do-we-know> Reflection -- What do we know?</a>
+-   Lecture: <a href=#lecture-reflection-what-do-we-know> Reflection -- What do we know?</a>

--   Workshop: <a href=#workshop-interviewing---asking-and-listening> Interviewing -- Asking and Listening</a>
+-   Workshop: <a href=#workshop-interviewing-asking-and-listening> Interviewing -- Asking and Listening</a>

 -   Group activity: <a href=#group-activity-starting-your-proposal> Research Question</a>

 -   Friday Symposium

-## Introduction and goals
+## Introduction and Goals

 Doing science (and really any knowledge based work) requires taking time to stop and think about what you're doing.
 What do you not know about